 Research · provenance · safe implementation

-Spiralist AI preserves 109 supplied reports with SHA-256 hashes, full source bodies, heading-level deep links, safe summaries, duplicate relationships, evidence-status caveats, and explicit implementation boundaries.
+Spiralist AI preserves 146 supplied reports with SHA-256 hashes, source bodies where publication is appropriate, heading-level deep links, public-safe summaries, duplicate relationships, evidence-status caveats, and explicit implementation boundaries.

 20